Table of Contents

-Abandoned cart emails tend to perform better than the average marketing email with a 48% open rate and 6.54% click-through rate.
+Abandoned cart emails usually perform better than the average marketing email with a 48% open rate and 6.54% click-through rate.

-Here are 9 tips for sending successful abandoned cart emails.
+Here are nine tips for sending successful cart recovery email campaigns.

 1. Send timely emails

 Timing is everything.
 Well, maybe not everything — but it is important.
-Studies show that it’s best to email customers within an hour, since the potential purchase is still fresh in the customer’s mind.
+Studies show that it’s best to follow up and email customers within an hour, because the potential purchase is still fresh in the customer’s mind.

 2. Don’t offer a coupon code

 This may sound counterintuitive, but incentivizing customers to come back to complete a purchase can harm your bottom line.

 When customers come to expect consistent discounts from your store, they may start to view your regular pricing as too expensive — or even abandon their carts for the sole purpose of receiving a discount via email.